Help Center> ServiceStage> User Guide> Component Management> Creating and Deploying a Component

 12. (Optional) In the Local Time area, set the time zone of the container.

-This parameter is available only when the component is deployed in the Kubernetes environment.
+This parameter is available when the component is deployed based on CCE.

 By default, the time zone is the same as that of the region where the container node is located.